Contributing Writer for Wake Up World

 Now in the nuclear era, with a warring mentality firmly embedded in both the psyche and economy of the United States, at the rate we are going we are going to kill ourselves and take everything and everyone else with us.
 Nuclear experimentation, whether militaristic or power generation related, is detrimental to all life, now and forever; history has proven that.
 And in the hands of a nation such as the U.S., in which war is an integral part of our history, our culture, our politics and our economy, it is not terrorists, nor foreign powers, nor Islamic extremists nor Communists that pose the greatest threat to world peace — it is our government.

-But clearly, the lessons of history and failed Presidential policy have not been learned by those in power today, who claim to have our interests at heart.
-President Barack Obama, despite his false doctrine of negotiation and collaboration (“change”) rather than the confrontation and unilateralism of the Bush Jr. era, is planning to invest a further trillion dollars of U.S. taxpayers’ money into the military industry to develop and build more nuclear weaponry This, despite the fact that the U.S. is already the most heavily armed nuclear nation in the world.
-Undeniably, his intention to continue the proliferation of nuclear weaponry to such an extent — to the point that it could render the entire planet extinct with the stroke of a pen and the push of a button — proves not only that the M.A.D. philosophy is one of false security, it proves that President Obama has no intention of creating peace, nor change.
-Like his predecessor before him, he is just another figurehead of interventionist war — a spokesperson for the corporate-nuclear-industrial complex, feigning responsibility to the people but acting on behalf of deadly but profitable military and commercial interests.
+But clearly, the lessons of history and failed Presidential policy have not been learned by those in power in recent years, who claim to have our interests at heart.
+Barack Obama, for example, despite his (false) doctrine of negotiation and collaboration (“change”) as a contrast to the confrontation and unilateralism of the Bush Jr. era, invested a trillion dollars of U.S. taxpayers’ money into the military industry to develop and build more nuclear weaponry This, despite the fact that the U.S. is already the most heavily armed nuclear nation in the world — something current President Trump, who also campaigned on a platform of “change”, has done nothing to wind back.
+Undeniably, their intention to continue the proliferation of nuclear weaponry to such an extent — to the point that it could render the entire planet extinct with the stroke of a pen and the push of a button — proves not only that the M.A.D. philosophy is one of false security, it proves that neither Obama nor Trump were actually out to create peace, or change.
+Like their predecessors, both Presidents were merely figureheads of interventionist war — spokespersons for the corporate-nuclear-industrial complex, feigning a drive for change and a sense of responsibility to the People, but clearly acting on behalf of deadly but profitable military and commercial interests.

 Time For Revolution